-Appendix C. Customizing Study Hints
+Appendix C. Customizing Hints and Annotations

 #hint: <b>Hints</b> \n This study demonstrates hints. \n <li>And hints for inputs as well.</li>